Homekeepr-Inc/documentation-scraper/headless-browser-scraper/aosmith/aosmith.md

 - **Fallback**: If primary fails, searches DuckDuckGo for the model (without site restriction)
   - Clicks the first result linking to hotwater.com
   - Navigates to the product page
-  - Clicks the "Product Literature" tab
+  - If "Series Discontinued" is detected, clicks the literature link (downloads PDF directly)
-  - Clicks the first link starting with "Manual", which opens the PDF in a new window
+  - Otherwise, clicks the "Product Literature" tab, then the first "Manual" link (opens PDF in new window)

 ## Usage
 Run the scraper directly: